rick-r/marriage-figaro-norway/captions.md

 Cherubino vi mando; lascio a voi la cura di vestirlo.

-    He's out for lunch, so he won't be back for a couple of hours.
-    I'll send Cherubino up to you, and you can take care of the disguises.
-After all, that's your speciality!
+    Good.
+I'll send Cherubino up,
+    and you take care of the
+    disguises.

 LA CONTESSA: